triplem/winston-config/README.md

 configuration of winston) the other one is `fromJson`.
 This method accepts a JS Object to configure winston (well in reality this method is called by the `fromFile` and does nothing else then adding the config to winston).

+With 0.3.2 another method fromFileSync was added to add the ability to use the winston-config during initialization phases of an application.
+This method just logs errors via console.log and furthermore returns also a valid winston config (if it is a configured instance, it is the configured one, otherwise it is the initial one offered from winston itself).

 If you do have the requirement to just use a single logger, you could use [build-winston](http://github.com/flexbean/build-winston).
 We are right now in discussions to merge these two projects.